bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bateman.md

 * Bateman emigrated to the United States in 1910 having published four papers in 1909 and seventeen papers in 1910.
 * The appointment of Bateman was a brilliant move to bring an extremely active young research mathematician into the College.
 * There is one strange aspect to Bateman's career which will not be evident from our description above.
-* In fact when Bateman arrived there in 1917 the College had gone through a marked transition.
+* When Bateman arrived there in 1917 the College had gone through a marked transition.
 * A number of superb appointments, such as that of Bateman and also the physicist Robert A Millikan, helped achieve Hale's aim.
 * Some of Bateman's early work was on geometry and the influence of geometry on all his work is evident.
 * Bateman was one of the first to apply Laplace transforms to integral equations in 1906.